MicrosoftDocs/sdk-api/sdk-api-src/content/fsrmpipeline/index.md

 ## -description

-This header is used by fsrm.
+This header is used by File Server Resource Manager.
 For more information, see:

 - [File Server Resource Manager](../_fsrm/index.md)